nimt0001/CardiacNetworkComponentPredictor/README.md

 ## An example script to run the pipeline

-### Step 1: Calculating all the CREs between the organs and their overlaps
+### Step 1 (Python) - Calculating all the CREs between the organs and their overlaps

 ````
 $ #!/bin/bash